zerga9/CV/README.md

 ## Interests

 I love cycling, hiking in the countryside, travelling and reading fiction and non-fiction.
-I regularly attend tech meetups in London, to meet like-minded people and learn about new ideas and languages and I make a mean Tagine!.
+I regularly attend tech meetups in London, to meet like-minded people and learn about new languages and developments and I make a mean Tagine!